 For example, you should update your list of beneficiaries every couple of years.
 When you ignore this task, you risk some of your estate going to a former spouse or leaving out a loved one who became part of the family after you signed the original paperwork.

 In a similar vein, take care to update everything from ownership of assets to powers of attorney (both financial and medical).
 Coordinate your trust and retirement plans.
 Properly fund your revocable trusts.

 Over time, tax and estate laws change.
-So do the circumstances of your life – births, deaths, divorces, marriages, your job status and your residence.
+So do the circumstances of your life – births, deaths, marriages, your job status and your residence.

 Each of these can have a dramatic impact on your estate planning strategy.
 Consequently, your plan should change, too.